 Q: Tell us about your studio setup.

-A: The monitors I use are Klein and Hummel 0300's and NS10M Studio's.
-The NS10M Studios are powered by a Yamaha P-2200 power amp.
-I control the monitors with a Grace M905 monitor controller.
-I use an Avid Artist Mix fader pack and a Softtube Console1.
+A: The monitors I use are PMCs.
+I control the monitors with a Grace M908 monitor controller.
 I love the Universal Audio stuff so I use an Apollo 8P with two Octo Satellite boxes.
-I mix using Pro Tools HD 2018.
-I'm mixing 100% in the box for instant no problem recall ability .
-My plugins are from Universal Audio, McDSP, Softtube, U-He, Slate, Valhalla, and Massey.
+I mix using Pro Tools Ultimate.
+I'm mixing 100% in the box for instant no problem recall ability.
+My plugins are from Universal Audio, McDSP, Softube, U-He, Slate, Valhalla, and Massey.
 My mix room is tuned and is well treated so that my mixes translate well to the outside world.